File a Report

 - You may have someone with you to provide support.

-- You may request the Davenport Police Department to take a report at that time as well.
+- You may request the Davenport Police Department to also take a report at that time.

 - You will be notified of your rights and the options you have in the campus process.